 What can we take from this short promo video?
 Here’s what I think (let me know if you spot anything I missed):

 This section of the video seems to show the Vuze XR being used underwater.
-HumanEyes couldn’t confirm or deny whether the camera is actually waterproof but it would seem strange to have this in the video if it wasn’t.
+HumanEyes couldn’t confirm or deny whether the camera is actually waterproof.
+It may be that a waterproof case may be available as an accessory.

 360 cameras that can live-stream isn’t a new thing, but it’s uses are limited.
 I’m hoping the Vuze XR will also be able to livestream in 180 as I think this is much more user friendly for the average livestreamer as well as the average viewer.

 It seems that the Vuze XR will have an app that can do more than just stitch and view your video.
 Adding filters and animations into your video is pretty neat, and other sections of the video suggest you’ll be able to edit your 360 footage into a flat video – but again this is not confirmed.

 Vuze also released the following statement about the App and Desktop software, which will be freely available upon release:

 “The Vuze XR Mobile App: For iOS and Android, which provides remote camera control over Wi-Fi, photo and video preview, editing, and the ability to upload to social media, as well live streaming.
 Additionally, the app features stabilization control, photo and video filters, virtual stickers, the ability to add text, color adjustments and the “Directors Cut” mode with Track and Follow object viewpoint adjustment, Little Planet like effects, fly in/out effects and more.

 Desktop Editing Software: For Mac and Windows, it supports basic and advanced editing and stitching functions for VR180 and 360° content, including live streaming in both VR180 and 360°, as well as sharing directly to social media channels.

 Accessories: Tripod and underwater cases for 360° and VR180.”